hyperledger-archives/composer/contrib-notes/weekly-qa-validation.md

 ### Playground

-Currently there are the two version of the Playground.
+Currently, there are two versions of the Playground.
 The developer preview, and the beta for the final version.

  - **Composer-UI**  http://fabric-composer-unstable.mybluemix.net/
  - **Composer-Playground** http://fabric-composer-next-unstable.mybluemix.net/  _[URL might be changing soon]_